The Cost of Starting An LLC in Nevada: Everything You Need to Know

 Registered Agent Services

 Nevada requires all businesses to have a registered agent regardless of their structure.
-A registered agent is a person who receives legal documents and other important notices on behalf of your company.
+This person receives legal documents and other important notices on behalf of your company.

 The state allows you to appoint anyone to be your registered agent so long as they live in Nevada.
 But, if you don’t have an employee who lives in the state, you can always hire one.

-There are plenty of registered agent service providers in Nevada.
-They typically cost between $100 to $300 per year.
+The services of a registered agent in Nevada typically cost between $100 to $300 per year.

 Annual Reports